Frequently Asked Questions About California Family Law

 What are the grounds for dissolution in California?

 You or your spouse must have lived in California for at least six months and in the county for three months before you file.
-You or your attorney must file a number of papers, including a petition for dissolution, unless your spouse has filed first.
-If your spouse has filed, you will be required to file a response or otherwise risk a default judgment.
+You or your attorney must file a number of papers, including a petition for dissolution unless your spouse has filed first.
+If your spouse has filed a lawsuit, you will be required to file a response or risk a default judgment.

 What happens to our children when we separate?